commanderkeen0/wg-adm/README.md

 ## Known issues
 * Error handling needs to be improved
-* no JSON creation tool
+* no JSON management tool tool
 * usage of root user for deployment
 * only one wireguard interface supported
 * only networks smaller /24 networks supported as ip generation is just taking the first three octets from the server internal IP